naturalis/arise-sequencing-nanopore/README.md

 [Decona](https://github.com/Saskia-Oosterbroek/decona)\
 ONTbarcoder does not seem to work without a GUI, making it less suitable for scripting.
 It might be an option for temporary tests on a standalone machine, but this solution is not scalable.
 ONTbarcoder worked with the provided [testdata](https://drive.google.com/drive/folders/1F-ojNW-gj2YL1vj8QXsuDxB1BAdZsw20) (DatasetA_mixed_Diptera), but gave no output with Test_all.fastq, nor with insect.fastq (see below).
 ONTbarcoder has been optimized for COI and is less suited for length variable non coding genes.
-Likely because the variation within each sample was already very high for this dataset, NGSpeciesID couldn't be used for demultiplexing, but can be used for [consensus calling](#consensus-calling-with-ngspeciesid) of demultiplexed samples.
+Likely because the variation within each sample was already very high for the pilot data, NGSpeciesID couldn't be used for demultiplexing, but can be used for [consensus calling](#consensus-calling-with-ngspeciesid) of demultiplexed samples.
 Decona is being tested by Pierre-Étienne.
 For now, to get things going, demultiplexing is done in bash.

 ## demultipex datasets (bash)
 Index and primer sequences are provided in [Samplelist_metadata_nanopore](https://docs.google.com/spreadsheets/d/18Ms2JC2UmoVHpKIEy736SGRIA0DBC6dy/edit?usp=sharing&ouid=109237925768461347094&rtpof=true&sd=true).
 Basically the three datasets can be distinguished by their